lucdew/catppuccin-tmux/README.md

 ##### Enable DateTime

-By default, the `date_time` componenet is set to off.
+By default, the `date_time` component is set to off.
 It can be enabled by specifing any tmux date and time format.

 ```sh